gaarm/terraform-aws-consul/README.md

 Please check [Required Ports](https://www.consul.io/docs/install/ports) section.

 ## Next steps or what is missing?
-We should add scripts to create VPC, subnet, security group.
+ - Add scripts to create VPC, subnet, security group.
 Currently default ones are being used.
-One important thing to work on is also additional parametrization which should be added in order scripts can become more complete.
+ - One important thing to work on is also additional parametrization which should be added in order scripts can become more complete.
+ - Don't use public ami, but create your own one

 > This scripts were tested with Terraform v0.13.2